rymcmahon/rails-full-text-search-form-ajax/README.md

 ### Rails Full-Text Search Form with AJAX

-My most popular post, with over 19,000 pageviews over 18 months, is [Create a Simple Search Form with Rails](http://www.rymcmahon.com/articles/2).
-It benefitted from a great Google search results page rank (usually top 3 for "rails search form") and from the fact that this is a common feature to add to a Rails app.
+My most popular blogpost, with over 19,000 pageviews over 18 months, is [Create a Simple Search Form with Rails](http://www.rymcmahon.com/articles/2).
+It benefitted from a great Google search results page ranking (usually top 3 for "rails search form") and from the fact that a search form is a common feature for any app.

-Many readers commented on the article and some even had suggestions for taking the feature further.
-To respond to many of those requests, I thought I'd write an updated post that demonstrates how to build a more sophisticated search and submit the form via AJAX.
+I received many comments on the blogpost (some were even nice) and a few people asked how they could make the simple search form more sophisticated.
+In response to those requests, I thought I'd write an updated post that demonstrates how to build a complex, full-text search form that submits via AJAX for that smooth, modern app feel.

-Let's start by creating a simple blog app and we will add a form that allows visitors to search for articles by their title or body.
-I am using Rails 5.2, Ruby 2.4.1, and PostgreSQL 9.6.3.
+Let's create a simple blog app with a form that allows visitors to perform full-text searches of the blogpost titles and bodies while rendering the results without a full-page refresh.
+I am using Rails 5.2, Ruby 2.4.1, and PostgreSQL 9.6.3 for this demo.

 #### The Setup

-Create a new Rails app with PostgreSQL as the database:
+Create a new Rails app with PostgreSQL as the database (Postgres is required for the full-text search):

 ```ruby
 $ rails new blog --database=postgresql
 ```